AndresFaundez/riaCodingChallenge/README.md

 Bonus: Historical Exchange Rate Chart

 The chart shows rate trends over the last 30 days for USD against EUR.
+The idea is for the user to know the latests trends of the currency they want to send so they know the best time to do it.

 Since I am fairly new to Next.js, I wasn't able to implement changing base and target currencies, but that was the initial idea.